jalvesaq/Nvim-R/doc/remote_access.md

-## Both Vim/Neovim and R on the remote machine
+## Both Vim and R on the remote machine

-The easiest way to run R in a remote machine is to log into the remote device through ssh, start Neovim, and run R in a Neovim's terminal (the default).
-You will only need both Vim (or Neovim) and R configured as usual in the remote machine.
+The easiest way to run R in a remote machine is to log into the remote device through ssh, start Vim, and run R in a Vim's terminal (the default).
+You will only need Vim and R configured as usual in the remote machine.

 ## Only R on the remote machine

-However, if you need to start either Neovim or Vim on the local machine and run R in the remote machine, then, a lot of additional configuration is required to enable full communication between Vim and R because by default both Nvim-R and nvimcom only accept TCP connections from the local host, and, R saves temporary files in the `/tmp` directory of the machine where it is running.
+However, if you need to start Vim on the local machine and run R in the remote machine, then, a lot of additional configuration is required to enable full communication between Vim and R because by default both Vim-R and vimcom only accept TCP connections from the local host, and, R saves temporary files in the `/tmp` directory of the machine where it is running.
 To make the communication between local Vim and remote R possible, the remote R has to know the IP address of the local machine and one remote directory must be mounted locally.
 Below is an example of how to achieve this goal.

   1. Setup the remote machine to accept ssh login from the local machine without a password (search the command `ssh-copy-id` over the Internet to